collab-uniba/tosem2021-personality-rep-package/README.md

 To complete the setup, simply run `bash setup.sh`.
 Please, note that the installation of the R packages will prompt you to enter the your password via `sudo`.

 If you have `anaconda` installed, ensure that the `conda base` environment is not active during setup.

-Finally, ensure that the environment variable `$JAVA_HOME` is properly set.

 ### Reproducible pipeline